"Lost Cause": $7.2M Nebraska Donor Gives Up on Matt Rhule & Co. After Kenny Minchey Saga

-The realization that Kenny Minchey wasn’t coming to Lincoln struck hard.
-A superior quarterback development opportunity saw the QB flip to Kentucky just one day after committing to Nebraska.
-And that wasn’t just one recruit slipping away.
+Kenny Minchey was going to the savior at Nebraska.
+However, the QB changed his mind and decided on Kentucky just one day after committing to Nebraska.
+That wasn’t just one recruit slipping away.
 For one Nebraska booster, the frustration is getting deeper, and this fight is starting to feel unwinnable.
+After back-to-back 7–6 seasons, the Huskers feel like they’re right back where they started.

 Watch What’s Trending Now!